 How about playing a popular nursery rhyme or song while a teacher does a simple dance at the front?
 Hopefully, your children will either copy – teaching them to follow directions and focus their attention – or just freestyle!
 This should promote whole body movement, coordination and balance.

-Being at nursery can be stressful for children with SEN, so teaching them to relax really important.
+Being at nursery can be stressful for children with SEN, so teaching them to relax is really important.
 Although yoga is a physical activity, it is naturally noncompetitive and can be very calming for children with SEN. Additionally yoga can:

 - Develop concentration and focus

 Yoga can have a very positive effect on the aggressive behaviour, social withdrawal, and hyperactivity of some SEN children.
 Yoga is also great for increasing cognitive and motor skills and the specialised breathing exercises and relaxation techniques will improve concentration and reduce hyperactivity.
 ‘Yoga for the Special Child’ by Sonia Sumar is a fantastic book that discusses the benefits of yoga for children with disabilities.